HODL: A typo that became a crypto investing strategy

 Cons of HODLing

-• It doesn’t have a track record.
+1. It doesn‘t have a track record

 Crypto is still relatively new, so we can‘t look back over time and see how the HODL strategy has performed.
 Although buy-and-hold may be an effective approach when it comes to investing in stocks, we still don‘t know if it works for digital assets.

-When you HODL, you give up the chance to invest that money in a diversified portfolio of stocks, bonds, exchange traded funds (ETFs), and mutual funds.
-That means that you’re missing an opportunity for potential gains in those markets.
+When you HODL, you give up the chance to invest that money in a diversified portfolio of stocks, bonds, exchange–traded funds (ETFs), and mutual funds.
+That means that you‘re missing an opportunity for potential gains in those markets.

-New investors often ask: “is cryptocurrency safe?”
+New investors often ask:is cryptocurrency safe?
 Crypto is a highly unstable asset whose value fluctuates significantly.
-HODLing can help you wait out those fluctuations, but there’s no guarantee that the asset will increase in value.
+HODLing can help you wait out those fluctuations, but there‘s no guarantee that the asset will increase in value.

 Can you HODL stocks?

 Yes, you can!
-Although the term “HODL” originated in the crypto community, stock market investors have been HODLing for a long time.
-You can HODL any stock you own, but it’s usually best to avoid HODLing risky stocks.
-Instead, consider focusing on blue chip investments.
+Although the term HODL originated in the crypto community, stock market investors have been HODLing for a long time.
+You can HODL any stock you own, but it‘s usually best to avoid HODLing risky stocks.
+Instead, consider focusing on blue-chip investments.

-There are a host of stock market myths out there and just like any other investment including crypto, the stock market also goes through bull and bear periods.
+There are a host of stock market myths out there and just like any other investment, including crypto, the stock market also goes through bull and bear periods.
 HODLing stocks can help investors avoid the instinct to pull out when the market is in decline.
 By holding stocks for the long term, investors can weather short-term market instability.

 What is the difference between HODL and a buy-and-hold strategy?

-The two terms refer to the same approach.
-In fact, the HODL strategy was originally known as the buy-and-hold strategy, and is used in many investment areas, including the stock market.
 The main difference is that HODLing often involves the support of a community on a crypto forum, which encourages investors to wait out rough periods in the market.
 The buy-and-hold strategy, on the other hand, has no social component.

-When to use HODL strategy
+When to use HODL strategy?

 When the markets are unstable, HODLing can be a strategy to consider.
-While it’s still unclear if HODLing will pay off for crypto investments, it’s historically been a go to approach for stock traders who want to invest in a bear market.
+While it‘s still unclear if HODLing will pay off for crypto investments, it‘s historically been a go–to approach for stock traders who want to invest in a bear market.

 The goal of HODLing is to wait out recessions and other dips in the market, with the goal of cashing out when the market improves.

-HODLing requires a long time horizon, so it’s usually best for investors that don’t need access to their cash for a long time.
-If you’re looking to cash out quickly, HODLing may not be the right approach for you.
+HODLing requires a long time horizon, so it‘s usually best for investors that don’t need access to their cash for a long time.
+If you‘re looking to cash out quickly, HODLing may not be the right approach for you.

 Many newer investors will start out HODLing by using a dollar cost-average strategy.
 This means that you buy a set amount every day, week, or month, which allows you to buy in at the average price throughout your investment period.
-Public’s Recurring Investing feature can help you use this strategy by automating your crypto investments.

-Just as with stocks, bonds, mutual funds, and ETFs, investing in crypto is risky.
-The price of digital assets fluctuates significantly, so it’s important to pay attention to the market and do your research before investing.
-Some investors may choose to invest in ETFs, like bitcoin ETFs, that use futures contracts vs invest directly in a digital currency in an attempt to track digital assets performance overtime ETFs let you buy into a fund that attempts to track the performance of a digital currencyover time, instead of investing directly.
+Some investors may choose to invest in ETFs, like bitcoin ETFs, that use futures contracts vs investing directly in a digital currency in an attempt to track a digital asset’s performance ETFs let you buy into a fund that attempts to track the performance of a digital currency over time, instead of investing directly.

 Alternatives to HODLing